Career Development, Teaching and Professional Skills

 Studying for a DPhil/PhD requires an aptitude for original, independent and critical thinking, as well as the ability to write reports, present data and manage projects.
 Interdisciplinary research requires a particularly high degree of flexibility in communication skills as the presentation of research can differ greatly across disciplines.

-All students receive training in communication and teaching skills and have the opportunity to participate in outreach and teaching activities and to present their work at the annual Oxford Interdisciplinary Bioscience Networking Event and the annual DTC conference.
+All students receive training in communication and teaching skills and have the opportunity to participate in outreach and teaching activities and to present their work at the annual Oxford Interdisciplinary Bioscience Networking Event.
 Students are encouraged and supported to attend and present their work at scientific conferences and workshops.

 In the later years of the programme students are encouraged to further develop their skills in particular areas of interest, for example in public engagement and science communication, enterprise and business skills, or teaching.